unravelin/ravelinjs/CONTRIBUTING.md

 Adding new integration tests dramatically slows the completion time, so do **prefer unit tests where possible**.

+Before running integration tests you will need authentication credentials to connect to [BrowserStack](https://automate.browserstack.com/) which runs the browsers we test in.
+Ask from @icio.

 To run integration tests in test/\*/\*.spec.js: